 A small earthquake, magnitude 2.3, occurred near Rawlins on January 27, 1976.
 The tremor knocked a lamp off a table and pictures from a wall (MM V) according to a press report.
 No other felt reports were received.

-For a list of earthquakes that have occurred since this article was written, use the Earthquake Search.
+For a complete list of earthquakes please use the Earthquake Catalog Search.